Bedroom · Function First

 Bedroom action checklist

-Treat this checklist as non-negotiable execution order.
-The room should improve after each line item, not only at the end.
+Follow this checklist in order.
+The room should improve after each step, not only at the end.

-• Calibrate lighting by task, ambient, and accent layers.
+• Calibrate lighting across task, ambient, and accent layers

-• Stress-test key surfaces for cleaning, durability, and safety in daily use.
+• Stress-test key surfaces for cleaning, durability, and safety before committing

 Specs